SudarshanRaul/bud-app/README.md

-# bud-app
+# Demo app to try out React with Redux and Thunk midleware

-React Redux Thunk compiled version App
+This is using the compiled version of all libraries and no need to run on a node server.